 The Edge BFR Cuffs are worth checking out for those looking for a more affordable option.

-These cuffs are really comfortable, are built with a nice waterproof material, and come with a hand pump to manually inflate the cuffs.
+These cuffs are really comfortable, built from a nice waterproof material, and come with a hand pump for manual inflation.

-These are less than half the cost of many other options but have fewer features and will require you to buy some of the below BFR equipment to measure limb occlusion pressure accurately.
+These are less than half the cost of many other options but have fewer features and will require you to buy some of the BFR equipment listed below to measure limb occlusion pressure accurately.

 But if your budget is a concern, these are a great starting point.